EvaJF/AdvisIL/README.md

 Modify the paths to run more hyperparameter tuning experiments using other datasets.

-POUR MOI (TEST REPO):

-> sbatch /home/users/efeillet/expe/./hp_tuning/launsher_hp_tuner_1.sh

-Similarily, launch `launsher_hp_tuner_2.sh` and `launsher_hp_tuner_3.sh`.

-This last step consists in collecting and visualizing results.
-TODO A TRANSFORMER en NOTEBOOK pour avoir les images sur le serveur.
+The next step consists in collecting and visualizing results.

 > python ./hp_tuning/tuning_analyser.py